Hepatitis B Core Total Antibodies, with Reflex to Hepatitis B Core Antibody IgM, Serum

 Not useful for determining immunity to or recovery from hepatitis B viral (HBV) infection.

-Positive antibodies to hepatitis B core antigen (anti-HBc) total results with negative anti-HBc IgM results in infants <18 months old may be due to passively acquired maternal IgG antibodies.
+Positive antibodies to hepatitis B core antigen (anti-HBc) total results with negative anti-HBc IgM results in infants younger than 18 months old may be due to passively acquired maternal IgG antibodies.
 Additional testing, such as hepatitis B surface antigen, anti-HBc IgM, and hepatitis Be antigen, are necessary to confirm a diagnosis of acute or recent hepatitis B in these infants.

 Performance characteristics have not been established for the following specimen characteristics: